Now accepting proposals for seed grants to support interdisciplinary research related to infant and early childhood

 ABC Thrive is affiliated with Bass Connections, and housed in the Office of the Vice Provost for Interdisciplinary Studies.
-ABC Thrive is co-directed by Staci Bilbo, Haley Family Professor of Psychology and Neuroscience (effective July 1, 2019), and Stephanie Devane-Johnson, Associate Professor of Nursing.
+ABC Thrive is directed by Staci Bilbo, Haley Family Professor of Psychology and Neuroscience (effective July 1, 2019).

 This initiative was established by a generous gift from Duke alumna and trustee Laurene Meir Sperling and her husband, Scott M. Sperling, through the Sperling Family Charitable Foundation.